-If you use a Philips Respironics CPAP or BiPAP device, continue to use your device as prescribed.
-You should register your device at https://www.philipssrcupdate.expertinquiry.com.
-Philips Respironics will send you a new device when one is available.
-This may take up to a year.
-If you are concerned about using your current device, call your care team or send them a secure message through MyHealtheVet to schedule an appointment.
+If you use a Philips Respironics CPAP or BiPAP device, continue using your device as prescribed.
+Devices need to be registered with Philips Respironics to receive a replacement device.
+You can register your device at https://www.philipssrcupdate.expertinquiry.com or call their registration line at 877-907-7508.
+If you have symptoms or concerns related to your device, please call your care team or send a secure message through MyHealtheVet to schedule an appointment.

 What are the health risks if I continue to use my device?

-What devices are more likely to have a problem with the foam?
+What devices are more likely to have a problem with the foam breakdown?

 If I stop using my CPAP or BiPAP device will my disability benefits be impacted?

 No. If you and your care team decide to pause the use of your CPAP or BiPAP your disability benefits will not be impacted.

 If these devices are being recalled, why should I still use mine?

 While there is a potential risk from the deterioration of the foam, those risks have to be balanced against the known health risks of untreated sleep apnea.
 VA clinical experts are working with the FDA and the manufacturer to understand those risks.
 We are aware that Philips Respironics said to stop using your CPAP or BiPAP device.
 The VA follows the guidance of the American Academy of Sleep Medicine and American Thoracic Society which advise patients to continue using the device and consult their care provider regarding continuing or pausing use.

 Are there tips for improving sleep apnea if I decide with my care team to pause use of the PAP device?